sertansenturk/somos2020demo/README.md

 docker-compose up
 ```

 After a few seconds, you will see a URL with a token (similar to http://127.0.0.1:8888/?token=8d852...) printed on the terminal.
 Click the url or copy & paste it to your browser to access Jupyter interface and run the notebook.

+## Demo overview

-Then click on the notebook file called [demo.ipynb](demo.ipynb) to access the demo.
+You can access the demo by clicking on the notebook file called [demo.ipynb](demo.ipynb) in the Jupyter interface.
+In the demo notebook, we show how to use tomato in three different scenarios:

+- Extracting features one-by-one from a short segment of Egyptian music
+- Extracting features with a single call on a Turkish makam music recording
+- Extending features by applying a score-informed analysis of the same Turkish makam music recording